-I've been blessed to work in the nonprofit field in Denver for the past 22 years.
-I suppose because of this longevity, I'm approached for advice about once a week from someone looking to either transition into the nonprofit field or someone simply looking for a great job in Denver.
-In fact, as I type this post, I'll be having lunch with a job seeker today.
+I've been blessed to work in the nonprofit sector in Denver for the past 23 years.
+I suppose because of this longevity, I'm approached for advice from someone looking to either transition into the nonprofit field or someone simply looking for a great job in Denver.
 I do love helping others find great jobs!
-In 2012, I tracked that I helped 11 folks find great jobs during that year.
+In 2012, I helped 11 folks find great jobs during that year.

-I've been wanting to document all of my job search tips in a LinkedIn post, so here it goes.
+I've been wanting to document all of my job search tips in a blog post, so here it goes.
 I will likely be editing and augmenting this post over time.
-Also, I'd love to get your job search tips for others in the Comments link below too!
+Also, I'd love to get your job search tips for others in the comments link below too!
 Thanks.

 1. My three favorite job boards in Denver for finding nonprofit jobs are: